AHBruns/TSort/README.md

 `git clone https://github.com/AHBruns/TSort.git && chmod +x TSort/install.sh && ./TSort/install.sh`

 Once run, you'll likely have to restart your terminal.
-After this the utility can be called on any file by running any of the following commands:
+After this the utility can be called on any file or directory by running any of the following
+ commands:

  - `tsort relative/path/to/input/file relative/path/to/output/file`
  - `moen relative/path/to/input/file relative/path/to/output/file`